 Gitflow, which was popularized first, is a stricter development model where only certain individuals can approve changes to the main code.
 This maintains code quality and minimizes the number of bugs.
 Trunk-based development is a more open model since all developers have access to the main code.
 This enables teams to iterate quickly and implement CI/CD.

 What is trunk-based development?

-Trunk-based development is a version control management practice where developers merge small, frequent updates to a core “trunk” or master branch.
-It’s become a common practice among DevOps teams, since it streamlines merging and integration phases.
+Trunk-based development is a version control management practice where developers merge small, frequent updates to a core “trunk” or main branch.
+It’s a common practice among DevOps teams and part of the DevOps lifecycle since it streamlines merging and integration phases.
 In fact, trunk-based development is a required practice of CI/CD.
 Developers can create short-lived branches with a few small commits compared to other long-lived feature branching strategies.
-As code base complexity and team size grows, trunk-based development helps keep production releases flowing.
+As codebase complexity and team size grow, trunk-based development helps keep production releases flowing.

 Gitflow vs. trunk-based development

 Gitflow is an alternative Git branching model that uses long-lived feature branches and multiple primary branches.
 Gitflow has more, longer-lived branches and larger commits than trunk-based development.
 Under this model, developers create a feature branch and delay merging it to the main trunk branch until the feature is complete.
 These long-lived feature branches require more collaboration to merge as they have a higher risk of deviating from the trunk branch and introducing conflicting updates.

 Gitflow also has separate primary branch lines for development, hotfixes, features, and releases.
 There are different strategies for merging commits between these branches.
 Since there are more branches to juggle and manage, there is often more complexity that requires additional planning sessions and review from the team.

 Trunk-based development is far more simplified since it focuses on the main branch as the source of fixes and releases.
 In trunk-based development the main branch is assumed to always be stable, without issues, and ready to deploy.